-If you have decided that you want to play the electric guitar it is most helpful to play the guitar plugged in so you can enjoy all the tonal options of the instrument.
-There are many different types of guitar amps on the market and it can be intimating to navigate.
-We would suggest that to get you started you just need something small and simple so one doesn’t get too distracted by all the various pre-amps, cab simulations, effects modelling etc. (unless that's exactly what you want then by all means, go for it!)
+If you have decided that you want to play the electric guitar you're going to need an amp.
+There are many different types of guitar amps on the market and it can be intimidating to navigate.
+We would suggest that to get you started you just need something simple so one doesn’t get too distracted by all the various pre-amps, cab simulations, effects modelling etc. (unless that's exactly what you want then by all means, go for it!)
 The SoundSation Cream 10 is our top pick for a basic starter amp but if you want something a little more in depth and modern then check out the Mustang series from Fender

 A Guitar Tuner

-Wether you want to playing electric or acoustic guitar it’s important to understand that the tuning of a guitar is part of the daily maintenance.
+Whether you want to be playing electric or acoustic guitar, it’s important to understand that the tuning of a guitar is part of the daily maintenance.
 In order to see fruits of your practice, it’s vital for the guitar to be in tune to sound good.
 Our top picks include the Snark Clip-On Tuner or, if you have more elaborate needs, the Korg Polyphonic Clip-On Tuner.

 If you’ve got yourself a guitar, it’s important to consider a case if you are planning on travelling with it.
 We offer an extensive range of styles with varying degrees of padding.
 If you're looking for a case for your acoustic guitar we'd recommend either the soft-case or hard-case from Kinsman or alternatively the soft-case from RokSak or hard-case from Hiscox.

 A metronome is a tool that musicians use to practice with to help them develop good time keeping skils.
 They are devices that provide a consistent click measured in beats per minute, they can be either digital or clockwork and often provide a visual tempo as well as sound.
-We recommend the following as they are small, light and easy to use:
+Our top pick is the Korg MA-1